shahriar048/audition-api/README_CANDIDATE.md

 data
 from [JSONPlaceholder](https://jsonplaceholder.typicode.com).
-It acts as a proxy API, fetching external data and exposing it through structured endpoints, while also providing input validation, error handling, logging, and tracing capabilities.
+It acts as a proxy API, fetching external data and exposing it through structured endpoints, while also providing input validation, filtering, error handling, logging, and tracing capabilities.

 ## Prerequisites